 Because there are children and parents separated from each other in those detention camps, indigenous women disappearing all over North America, black transwomen murdered with alarming targeted frequency, and people being contracted to work in prisons without their individual consent, it is increasingly hard for me to think about this history as separate from our present moment.
 That so many people are beginning to see the connections between these violences is a gift, and it makes the possibility of new narratives more likely.

-Wright: At one point during your research on that unprotected 1700s gravesite, pressure builds in your chest and makes it hard for you to breathe.
+Guernica: At one point during your research on that unprotected 1700s gravesite, pressure builds in your chest and makes it hard for you to breathe.
 “Intense discomfort…Maybe that’s enough,” you think.
 Will you speak to the value of feeling the pain and discomfort of past wrongs?

 Walters: I am interested in the discomfort that comes with a recognition of complicity.
 I just finished a piece that attempted to explore my own class antipathy, played out at a party I attended at the University of Michigan Law School in the late 1980s.
 I think we are at such a weird moment in time because so many people are experiencing discomfort.
 The world looks different, and I don’t feel I am an expert in it.

-Wright: Thank you for specifying the discomfort that accompanies “a recognition of complicity,” because it underscores a value to that upsetting sensation, which can feel inherently wrong.
+Guernica: Thank you for specifying the discomfort that accompanies “a recognition of complicity,” because it underscores a value to that upsetting sensation, which can feel inherently wrong.
 Especially in a context where widespread distress is often expressed or disclosed, someone aware that discomfort can serve as an opening rather than an end point becomes crucial.
 Does recognizing complicity in cultural biases, institutions, politics, etc. suggest that those who admit their involvement can effect change?

 Walters: My grandmother and grandfather, a former family court clerk and MTA token taker, raised a garden in their narrow yard in Queens to supplement their incomes and provide healthy meals for their family.
 This cultivated landscape was a stand-in for the dream of living upstate, which was unlikely due to practices of racial segregation in lending and rental markets.
 Their urban, bucolic wonderland, situated beneath the flight path of JFK airport, was designed to allow my grandparents separate spheres in their 4,400 square foot plot: my grandmother tended to the flowers and trees as my grandfather cultivated vegetables and herbs they used year-round.
 Their garden during the 1970s and early 80s, a time of increased precarity, addiction, and violence in their community, was a powerful affirmation that the country could exist in the city.